What is ping.exe?

-Ping.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if ping.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Ping.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if ping.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Ping.exe file information

-Description: The file ping.exe is located in the folder C:\Windows\System32 or sometimes in a subfolder of C:\Windows.
+Description: The original ping.exe from Microsoft is an important part of Windows, but often causes problems.
+The file ping.exe is located in the folder C:\Windows\System32 or sometimes in a subfolder of C:\Windows.

 Known file sizes on Windows 7/XP are 17,920 bytes (61% of all occurrences), 18,944 bytes, 15,360 bytes, 19,456 bytes or 18,432 bytes.